Cadasta/cadasta-docs/en/06-geoodkcollect.md

 > Note: I don't have this working on my phone.
 Please check for accuracy!

-GeoShape is designed for making shapes on a location.
-For example, you can use Geoshape to draw a boundary around a building or land area.
+GeoShape is designed for making shapes (or polygons) to represent a specific location.
+For example, you can use GeoShape to draw a boundary around a building or land area.

 ![](/assets/geo-odk-geoshape-1.png)

-You can collect location data with GeoShape comes in two ways: by walking around an area, or by drawing it on the map.
-Before collecting data, you'll be prompted to either draw your coordinates on the map, or walk around the boundaries.
+To collect location data with GeoShape, you have two options: to walk around an area or to draw the shape with your finger.
+Before collecting data, you'll be prompted to choose whichever option you prefer.

 ![](/assets/geo-odk-geoshape-2.png)